 Careful attention has been paid to ensuring that all services continue during construction and that the new hospital entrance is clearly marked and accessible.

-information technology addition and same-day surgery waiting area.
+July .
+Construction began on the new information technology addition and same day surgery waiting area.

 August.
 Parking lot work began.

 Nov.
 Sixty-five employees temporarily relocated to downtown North Platte (215 E. 5th), making room for construction.
 See press release.

 Jan.
 The temporary main entrance opened on the south side of the building.